 Add a couple drops of red food coloring.
 These AmeriColors gel colors are my new favorites.
 I LOVE that they conveniently squirt out instead of me having to get out a toothpick to dip into the little jar and then inevitably getting it all over my hands and counter.

 Then carefully spread the frosting on your cooled brownies.
 You have to use a soft hand in order to not tear up the top of the brownie layer.
 If you get a few bits in there it’s okay though, because we’re going to cover that up anyway.

-But back to chocolate.
+Melt it until it’s smooth and creamy.
 Remember in the first step when I told you to not accidentally let your finger fall in the chocolate butter mixture?
 Totally doesn’t apply to this chocolate butter mixture.

 You can make this whole pan a day ahead of time.
 Just cover well and place in the fridge (uncut) overnight.)
 When you’re ready to serve, pull the foil out so you remove the whole sheet of brownies and cutting is a cinch.